2013–14 Oklahoma Sooners women's basketball team

-The 2013–14 Oklahoma Sooners women's basketball team will represent the University of Oklahoma in the 2013–14 NCAA Division I women's basketball season.
-The Sooners are led by Sherri Coale in her eighteenth season.
-The team will play its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
+The 2013–14 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2013–14 NCAA Division I women's basketball season.
+The Sooners were led by Sherri Coale in her eighteenth season.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season with a record 18–15 overall, 9–9 in Big 12 for a tie to finish in fifth place.
 They lost in the quarterfinals of the 2014 Big 12 women's basketball tournament to Texas.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they lost in the first round to DePaul.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they lost in the first round to DePaul.